DeNederlandscheBank/alignment_calculation/README.md

 # Alignment to decrabonisation pathway calculation

-The Alignment to decrabonisation pathway calculation package is a Python package that helps you to calculate the alignment to a decarbonisation pathway based on AnaCredit, Orbis and AssetImpact dataset.
+The Alignment to decrabonisation pathway calculation package is a Python package that helps you to calculate the alignment to a decarbonisation pathway based on a loan portfolio and asset production data.
 It provides functions to analyze and assess the degree of alignment of various counterparties with a specified decarbonisation pathway.

 ## Installation